 Mallory always felt food would play a huge part in her life and career.
 As part of a family that loved cooking and spending dinner together, she equated food with having a good time.

 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 This lemon cookie is delightfully crisp and tender with the refreshing flavor of lemon.

 Drop dough by rounded teaspoonfuls, 2 inches apart, onto ungreased cookie sheets.
-Bake for 6 to 8 minutes or until edges are lightly browned.
+Bake 6-8 minutes or until edges are lightly browned.

-Meanwhile, combine all glaze ingredients in small bowl; stir until smooth.
+Combine all glaze ingredients in bowl; stir until smooth.
 Frost warm cookies with glaze.
-Sprinkle with additional lemon peel, if desired.
+Sprinkle with additional lemon zest, if desired.

 *Substitute Land O Lakes® Salted Butter.

 I made these cookies today thinking they would be a good Easter cookie for my family dinner.
 They turned out very flat so I was dappointed, taste good but flat.
 Why would this be???
 Can someone provide help?
 I followes the ingredients and directions to the tee.

 Excellent addition to my Christmas baking.
 Everyone enjoyed them so they will be baked again for New Years..

 I made these cookies again and they didn't come out the same.
 They were heavy last time and this time they are light like a chocolate chip.
 Could it be I used a different recipe?
 I Iost the brochure I found the recipe on.
 I looked them up here on the site.
 Any advice?